objecthub/swift-lispkit/README.md

 [PDF](http://lisppad.objecthub.net/resources/LispPad_Reference_1.6.pdf) form.
 On iOS, application [_LispPad Go_](https://apps.apple.com/us/app/lisppad-go/id1565747728) provides a simple Scheme IDE based on LispKit.
 The [source code of _LispPad Go_](https://github.com/objecthub/swift-lisppad-ios) is available on GitHub.
-A much simpler command-line tool is provided by the LispKit framework itself (see below).
+A much simpler command-line tool for iOS is included in the LispKit framework itself (see below).

 ## Features